AquaCal

 HPS

-Display shows HPS; unit shuts down on safety.
+Display shows HPS; the unit shuts down due to a safety lockout.

 High Pressure Switch Open